 How to book

-If you can, print this consent form, fill it in and bring it with you to your appointment.
+When we confirm your appointment, we’ll send you a link to a consent form.
+If you can, please print it, fill it in and bring it with you to your appointment.

 What you should do now